rasagy/The10Books/list-dump.md

 8. Goosebumps - R.L.
 Stine
 9. Meera in Hindi. - from Ramakrishna mission
 10. The Picture of Dorian Gray - Oscar Wilde

+###Aditya Mathur
+1. Uncle Tom's Cabin by Harriet Beecher Stowe
+2. Murder on the Orient Express and other Poirot series by Agatha Christie
+3. 1984 - George Orwell and Animal Farm by George Orwell
+4. The Fountain Head by Ayn Rand
+5. The Great Indian Novel by Shashi Tharoor
+6. Not a Penny More, Not a Penny Less and several others by Jeffrey Archer
+7. The Da Vinci Code by Dan Brown
+8. How will you measure your life by Clayton Christensen
+9. Catcher in the rye by J.D.
+Salinger
+10. Comics - Tintin, Calvin and Hobbes, Garfield

 ###Adya Jha
 1. The Kite Runner - Khaled Hosseini